- The CAEN Lab Software Environment (CLSE) for Windows currently uses 64-bit Microsoft Windows 10.

 Security settings and best practices from information technology experts across the University have been employed.
 The operating system and any applications that are vulnerable to attack are patched in a timely manner to mitigate vulnerabilities that could be used to compromise the system.
 Windows Defender anti-virus and anti-malware software is installed and automatically updated daily to protect users from known threats.
 Other features, such as Cortana, are specifically configured to address privacy.

 Behind the CLSE for Windows is a sophisticated infrastructure comprised of an array of technologies such as Active Directory, Microsoft Deployment, Systems Center Configuration Manager, application virtualization, etc. Together these technologies facilitate the creation, deployment and maintenance of the CLSE for Windows which in turn leads to a better product.

-The CLSE for Windows undergoes a complete update each academic year to ensure that it is delivering the applications and features students need for their coursework and non-commercial research.
-Along with the software revisions and updates, other changes are made to improve performance, support, and the overall user experience.
+The CLSE for Windows undergoes a complete update each academic year to ensure that it is delivering the applications and features students need for their coursework.
+Along with the software revisions and upgrades, changes are made to improve performance, support, and the overall user experience.